Niveditha-04/ETL-AWS-E-commerce-Payments/README.md

 i.
 Data is synthetic and for demonstration only. ii.
-Glue write schema (8 cols): transaction_id, user_id, amount, currency, timestamp, amount_usd, month, is_anomaly. iii.
-Keep an eye on cloud costs if you scale beyond 1M rows.
+Glue write schema (8 cols): transaction_id, user_id, amount, currency, timestamp, amount_usd, month, is_anomaly.

 --------